jolkaczad/BigTime/ActivityLifecycle/README.txt

     Activity is destroyed when:
         - Back button is pressed
         - Screen is rotated

-    1.
+    Widget states are not saved when object is destroyed 1.
     Application is first started, functions are called in order:
         - Constructor